siddoshi93/InsightAgent/cgroup/README.md

 4) Give a project name, select Project Type as "Private Cloud".
 When registered a project license key is sent to the registered email account.

 ###### Pre-requisites:
-Minimum required docker version for monitoring docker containers: v1.7.x

-The below pre-requisite is needed on the machine which launches deployInsightAgent.py.
+This pre-requisite is needed on the machine which launches deployInsightAgent.py.
 For Debian and Ubuntu, the following command will ensure that the required dependencies are installed:

 sudo apt-get install build-essential libssl-dev libffi-dev python-dev